spaikmos/TipCalc/README.md

 Furthermore, the tip table could highlight the range between 15% and 20% to show the user what a typically socially acceptable tip is.

-To calculate splits, we could use left/right gestures to increment / decrement the number of parties to split by.
-This would be much simpler than entering a number via the edit text view.

 Finally, we could add a persistent database that keeps track of history.
 User would input the establishment that he visited, and the app would record a